hacktuarial/hacktuarial.github.io/resume.md

 * Develop fit algorithm to boost rental wear rate by +0.01
 * Increase user engagement by improving personalized recommendations
-* Rewrite production recommendation service using an asynchronous Python web framework
+* Rewrite production recommendation service using `asyncio`, an asynchronous Python web framework
 * Migrate batch model training from laptops to Jenkins